AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 Cons:

-- Data has to be structured in CSV format
+- Data is already in the CSV format
 - The images and videos associated must be uploaded separately
-- You need to know option attribute IDs not the labels
+- You are required to use the option attribute IDs not the labels